RosettaCommons/documentation/stepwise-screener.md

 #StepWiseScreener
 `StepWiseScreener` objects are filters with some specialized features to 'fast-forward' through the sampling loop and prevent memory effects in the pose.
 The base class is in `src/protocols/screener/StepWiseScreener.cc`.
-The primary example of how to set up these objects is the `initialize_screeners` function of `StepWiseConnectionSampler`.
+The primary example of how to set up these objects is the `initialize_screeners()` function of `StepWiseConnectionSampler`.

 # Most important functions
 ###`bool check_screen()`
 Return true/false if a filter.

 Return true if the job of this screener is to always pass, but to carry out an action -- and run the action (e.g., packing or loop closure) in this function.

 ###`bool name()`
-Required for output of final cut_table
+Required for output of final 'cut table' in [[`StepWiseSampleAndScreen`|stepwise-sample-and-screen]], the number of samples that pass each StepWiseScreener

 ###`StepWiseScreenerType type()`
 Register your `StepWiseScreener` in the enum in `StepWiseScreenerType.hh`.